den-materials/terminal-basics-navigating-the-filesystem/readme.md

 * `export PATH=""` : This tells the terminal to send the variable named PATH to the terminal sessions so that the variable is always accessible.
 * `/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:~/bin` This is the list of folders that are defined in the path.
-* `:$PATH` : the PATH variable can be defined in several files and by different programs, so at the end of re-defining the path, adding `:$PATH` means that all the PATH definitions made in other config files will be added to the new definition.
+* `:$PATH` : the PATH variable can be defined in several files and by different programs, so at the end of the path, adding `:$PATH` means that all the PATH definitions made in other config files will be added to the new definition.

 In this path definition, we could add a new path to a folder, for example, if we transform this path: